gecio/gecio.github.io/docs/_imke/clusterbackups/restorepvcfromvolume/index.en.md

   volumeMode: Filesystem
 ```

-Not apply this manifest and check if the PV got created successfully:
+Now apply this manifest and check if the PV got created successfully:

 ```bash
 # kubectl apply -f restore-pv.yaml